 Class 1 Atmosphere Station - Jungfraujoch

-The Jungfraujoch station was awarded the status of an ICOS Class 1 Station in May 2018 and is the highest measurement station in the ICOS network (3580 m a.s.l).
+The Jungfraujoch station was awarded the status of an ICOS Class 1 Atmosphere Station in May 2018 and is the highest measurement station in the ICOS network (3580 m a.s.l).
 Established in 1931, it has a long site history.

 Measurements at Jungfraujoch station are jointly organized by the High Altitude Research Stations Jungfraujoch & GornergratUniversity of Bern, Swiss Federal Laboratories for Materials Science and Technology (Empa), Federal Office of Environment (FOEN) / National Air Pollution Monitoring Network (NABEL), Federal Office of Meteorology and Climatology MeteoSwiss, and the University of Basel